Friendship is essential in intimacy. Because friendship, if you think about it, is the building block of our lives.

 But your partner is thinking, “I wish he or she would just do ____ or they would do ____.”
 You both become frustrated because neither of you is getting your needs met.
 You are not speaking each other’s love language…and you might slip into an emotional gridlock.

-We all have different ways that make us feel loved.
-And we’re most comfortable speaking our own language.
-We do what’s most comfortable for us and we’re finding that it doesn't always satisfy our partner.
+We all have different ways of feeling loved.
+We’re most comfortable speaking our own language.
+We do what’s most comfortable for us, but we’re finding that it doesn’t always satisfy our partner.

-It’s important to understand what your partner’s love language is.
-And then you have to be able to learn to speak that language.
+It’s important to understand your partner’s love language and learn to speak it.
 Ask your partner, “What do you need to feel loved?” or “What can I do to make you feel special?”
-I recommend reading the book The Five Love Languages by Gary Chapman.
-If you want to improve your marriage and friendship, It’s a great place to start.
+I recommend reading Gary Chapman’s The Five Love Languages.
+If you want to improve your marriage and friendship, it’s a great place to start.

 Tend to your marital friendship with care

-Some of the couples that I work with are helped with imagery.
+Some of the couples I work with are helped by imagery.
 One image is to compare a relationship to a garden.
-When you have a garden, you have to hoe it to prepare the seeds.
-You have to plant the seeds.
-You have to water it.
-You have to fertilize it.
-You have to weed it.
+When you have a garden, you have to hoe it to prepare the seeds, plant the seeds, water it, fertilize it, and weed it.

 Mind your manners

-Another important concept I talk about with couples I work with is to be mindful of their manners.
-When we are comfortable with someone, we can get lax and lose our “please and thank you’s.”
-And, yes, there are times when we’re going to be tired and irritable and we may snap at our partner, but we want to make sure that we repair.
+Another important concept I discuss with couples I work with is being mindful of their manners.
+When we are comfortable with someone, we can become lax and lose our “please and thank you’s.”
+And, yes, there are times when we’re going to be tired and irritable and snap at our partner, but we want to make sure that we repair.

 We want to make sure that we’re recognizing these hurts, even the seemingly small ones.